isovector/draconian-results/pho.md

 the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

-### New Year\'s Eve parties

-New Year\'s parties are not allowed.
-Events held on December 31 must be seated events.
-Standing, mingling or dancing is not permitted.
-These events must also follow restrictions for [organized gatherings].

 ### Personal gatherings

 Indoor personal gatherings at your home or vacation accommodation are